• Home

 To transfer your prepaid load to a Globe mobile number, simply text the load amount to 2 + 10-digit number, replacing the prefix “0” with the number “2.”
 For example, 100 and send to 29123456789.

-Check out this article to know how to transfer prepaid load to a Globe number.
+Check out this article to know how to transfer regular load to a Globe number.

 How to Transfer Load to Smart

-Read this article to learn more about transferring load to a Smart mobile number.
+Read this article to learn more about transferring regular load to a Smart mobile number.

 Final Considerations

 There may be other methods to convert your load to GCash, so we will update this article once we’ve found them.
-If you have any questions or suggestions, feel free to let us know.
+If you have any questions or suggestions, feel free to let us know by commenting below.

 Tags: GCashmobile walletonline payments